ranfysvalle02/mdb-swing/README.md

 ## The Architecture

-We are ditching complex cloud architectures for a simple, robust **All-In-One** Python script.
+We are ditching complex cloud architectures for a simple, robust **All-In-One** Python script running in Docker.

 * **The Brain:** Python (Logic & Math).
 * **The Heart:** `APScheduler` runs a background loop every 60 minutes.
 * **The Nervous System:** `Ntfy.sh` (Free) sends push notifications with action buttons to your phone.
+* **The Memory:** `MongoDB Atlas` (Local or Cloud) stores trade history.
 * **The Hands:** `Flask` listens for your approval click to execute the trade.

 ---

 ## The Strategy: "Three-Green-Lights"

-Before bothering you, the bot filters stocks through a rigorous checklist:
+Before bothering you, the bot filters stocks through a rigorous checklist.
+Note that this is a **Mean Reversion** strategy, designed to catch stocks that have dipped but are fundamentally strong.

 1.  **The Trend:** Is the stock in an uptrend?
 (SMA 50 Check).
 2.  **The Discount:** Is the stock oversold?
-(RSI < 40).
+(RSI < 35).
 3.  **The Vibe Check:** Does the news look good?
 (AI Sentiment Analysis).

-Only if **all** conditions are met does your phone buzz.

-## The Result

-1. **You go about your day.**
-2. Suddenly, your phone buzzes.
-3. **"🚀 Signal: NVDA ($120.50)"**
-4. You see the RSI is low and the AI says "Bullish."
-5. You tap **[ Buy Now ]**.
-6. The browser opens, displays "✅ Order Placed," and the trade is logged.

-You are now a cyborg trader.

-> **Disclaimer:** *Trading stocks involves risk.
-This code is for educational purposes only.
-Always paper trade (simulate) for weeks before using real money.
-I am an AI, not a financial advisor.*

-In this guide, we are building a professional Swing Trading System that features:

-1. **Agentic AI:** Uses **LangChain** and **Pydantic** to force the AI to act as a disciplined analyst (no hallucinations).
-2. **Semantic Memory:** Uses **MongoDB Atlas Local** to fuzzy-search past market signals offline without cloud fees.
-3. **Enterprise Compatibility:** Supports both **OpenAI (GPT-4o)** and **Azure OpenAI** out of the box.
-4. **Human-in-the-Loop:** Pings your phone via **Ntfy** with a "Mission Report" and waits for your authorization.
+> **Warning:** Strategies relying on RSI < 35 can be dangerous in a market crash (catching a falling knife).
+That is why the **AI Sentiment Check** is crucial—it ensures we aren't buying a stock that is crashing due to a scandal or earnings miss.

 ---

-## Trust

-**Trust is earned, not hard-coded.**

-Most algorithmic trading tutorials ask you to hand over your API keys and pray.
-They promise that if `RSI < 30`, the bot will make you rich.
-In reality, it usually just buys a falling knife and drains your account while you sleep.

-We are going to build something smarter.
-We are building **The Sentinel**.

-It is a "Shadow Trading" system.
-It runs 24/7 on your machine, watching the market, reading the news, and **executing trades with monopoly money** (Alpaca Paper Trading).

-It doesn't ask for permission to practice.
-It trades automatically in a sandbox.
-Then, it pings your phone: *"I just bought NVDA on Paper at $120.
-Here is my thesis."*

-Crucially, it provides a **Deep Link to Robinhood**.
-If you agree with the bot's shadow trade, you can tap one button to open the app and place the trade with real money yourself.

----

-## The Economics: Cost of Business

-While the code in this repository is free, intelligence is not.

-This bot uses OpenAI's **GPT-4o** to analyze news sentiment.
-* **Token Usage:** ~1,000 tokens per analysis (News Headlines + System Prompt).
-* **Frequency:** Once per hour (24 times/day).
-* **Estimated Cost:** ~$0.20 - $0.30 per day.

-You are effectively hiring a Junior Analyst to watch the charts 24/7 for the price of a gumball.
-If you want to cut costs, you can switch the model to `gpt-4o-mini` in the code, which drops the cost to pennies per month.

----

-## The Architecture: The "Shadow" Loop

-We are using a **Microservices** approach running in Docker.

-1. **The Analyst (LangChain + OpenAI):** Reads news headlines and forms an opinion (Bullish/Bearish).
-2. **The Quant (Pandas):** Calculates hard math (RSI, SMA) to find entry points.
-3. **The Historian (MongoDB Atlas):** Stores every "Shadow Trade" and the *exact* news context that triggered it.
-4. **The Executioner (Alpaca Paper API):** Automatically places the simulation trade.

----

-## Part 1: The Code (`demo.py`)
+## Part 1: The Code

-Here is the complete, updated script.
+Here is the complete script.
 It is configured for **Automatic Paper Trading** + **Human Ready Mode**.

 ### 1. `requirements.txt`